 I approach achieving wellness with the idea that all people need to establish and follow a health regimen which meets their physical and emotional needs.
 Plants contribute to our wellness in a variety of ways, but they don't work in a vacuum.

 Trying to work with clients who have very little information about wellness and nutrition involves a lot of backtracking and hours of e-mailing back-and-forth.
 This in turn limits the number of new clients I can take on, and the time I have to devote to other projects.
 I have come up with this new approach to working with clients, I am hoping improves outcomes, for everyone.

 Instead, all incoming clients will be enrolled in an eight-week self-care course.
 During the course, you will be learning about herbs and how they contribute to a healthful lifestyle but you will also be analyzing your diet, looking at how your lifestyles choices impact your health, and designing your own regimen with a little help from myself and my TA.
 Then, once you have a firm foundation on which to build, we will get together to work up a product especially for you.

 The course contains recorded lectures, how-to tutorials and plenty of valid reference material available in a student lending library.
 (My secondary goal with this approach is to get people away from using Internet sources.)
 There will be reading assignments, cooking assignments, preparation tutorials, asynchronous class discussions and feedback.
 We will have weekly Q & A sessions in a group chat.

-New sessions of the class will start once a month.
+New sessions of the class will start every other mont.
 Because I feel like asynchronous learning environments are most convenient for adult learning, the class will be taught primarily online.
 It will include 2 hours of lab time for hands on projects, to be scheduled when it is convenient for each participant and myself.
 This cuts back on me having to spend hours trying to make everyone’s schedule jive.